Book Online

 Root canals typically take between 60 and 90 minutes to complete, depending on the complexity and the extent of infection.
 In some cases, two visits may be required for more complicated treatments.

-What kinds of complications can arise during treatment?
+What kinds of complications can arise during root canal treatment?

-While root canals are generally safe and effective, complications can arise and lead to failed treatment.
-Such complications can include infection, a fracture or a crack in the tooth, or incomplete removal of the infected pulp.
-Other uncommon issues include an allergic reaction to the materials used or persistent pain due to inflammation.
-We prevent such complications as much as possible using our endoscopic microscope.
+While root canals are generally safe and effective, complications can occur and may lead to failed treatment.
+These can include infection, a fracture or crack in the tooth, or incomplete removal of infected pulp.
+Other uncommon issues include an allergic reaction to materials used or persistent pain due to inflammation.
+The practice aims to prevent complications as much as possible using an endoscopic microscope.

 Schedule an appointment today!
 Book Online (212) 880-2700